KarthikTheCodemaster/KarthikTheCodemaster/README.md

 - 👀 I’m interested in Machine Learning and Python
 - 🌱 I’m currently learning about the mediapipe library.
 I'm also thinking about Pytorch but my preferred library is Tensorflow
 - 📫 If you want to reach me then just email me at karthik40811@gmail.com
+- Also check me out at my youtube channel 'codewithkarthik'